tengge1/ShadowEditor/server/test/README.md

 This is not a part of server.
-We just test some code here.
+You can test some golang features or packages here.

+The contents of this folder will be cleared from time to time.